Roofing Materials – Thatch

 an eaves knife.
 The Museum has examples of many of the tools and other items mentioned above the collections.

 There are some signs to look for that might suggest that a roof was originally thatched.
-Remains of flashing around a at a point higher than the existing roofline might be indicative as when newly laid thatch can be 12″ – 15″ deep.
+Remains of flashing around a chimney at a point higher than the existing roofline might be indicative as when newly laid thatch can be 12″ – 15″ deep.
 Inside, marks from tarred cord around roof timbers would also suggest thatching.
 Irregularly spaced battens (or evidence left by nail holes for these) might indicate a roof was thatched, as battens for tiles were regularly spaced.
 Other signs may be a pitch of around 50˚ or more (though a steep pitch is not necessarily restricted to thatch) and a taller than usual chimney to kept the sparks well away from the thatch – but again this is by no means definitive.

 Thatch was not restricted to covering buildings; ricks and other harvests of crops had to be protected from the elements.
 It is probable that many of the yealm holders and side rakes in the Museum thatching collections are related to this as the work was invariably done with long straw and these items would have been common on farms prior to the 1950s.
 A thatcher may have taken on this work, especially post 18th century, though many farmers or farm workers would have been competent at this sort of thatching.
 The 1847 -1849 ledger of William Garret, a thatcher from Trent, Dorset, shows the extent of the work carried out on farms.
 The bills he sent to farmers included work thatching hay and clover ricks, ‘mows’ of wheat, oats, barley, peas, beans, vetch, rye, flax; swede and ‘Magewersle’ graves.
 He also re-weatherproofed older ricks and cut and made his own spars.